ktaylor63/southeast/site/content/articles/a-harmonious-future-for-profits-pine-and-at-risk-species-along-the-florida-alabama-line.md

 Matt Ezekiel stopped the GMC Sierra at the sandy crossroads to extol upon the past, present and future of silviculture in this corner of the Florida Panhandle.
 It was a too-warm mid-April day with a slight Gulf breeze keeping the bugs at bay.

 On one side of the road stood a stand of loblolly pine.
 On the other, planted in 2013, was a field of longleaf pines ranging in size from two to 12 feet.
 A three-legged deer feeder announced the tract’s recreational bounty.
-Yaupon holly, ty ty and sedge competed with the longleaf.
+Yaupon holly, titi and sedge competed with the longleaf.
 Gopher tortoise burrows abounded.

 “Historically speaking, longleaf is a stronger, straighter, better tree,” explained Ezekiel, a land manager with Resource Management.
 “It just feels like the right thing to do to plant longleaf.
 But there’s a lot of pressure on the land: development; hunting; row crops.
 Our clients might one day say, ‘Heck, I wish we didn’t do longleaf.’”